USS Prevail (AM-107): Supporting Operation Dragoon

 In April 1944, Prevail resumed operations off Anzio and Naples.
 On 17 August she departed Naples as part of the force for the invasion of southern France.
 Between 18–23 August she acted as control ship for sweeping operations at Cavalaire-sur-Mer, France, the first step in opening the port of Marseille.
 Miscellaneous assignments along the southern coast of France followed and in November she was ordered to the United States.

 Transfer to Pacific Theatre of operations

 Arriving at Norfolk, Virginia, 11 December, Prevail was reassigned to the Pacific Fleet and got underway from Norfolk, Virginia 15 February 1945.
 Arriving Okinawa on 23 May, she engaged in antisubmarine patrols off Kerama Retto under almost constant attack by Japanese kamikaze aircraft.
 Then in July she conducted minesweeping operations off Okinawa and south toward Formosa, and, in September, helped clear the entrance to Japan's Inland Sea.
 From 20 November to 23 December, she assisted in the operations to clear the merchant sea lanes of the East China Sea and supported SAR operations among the islands off Formosa.

-New Year's Day 1946 found Prevail on the Whangpoo River at Shanghai, China, where she remained until returning to San Pedro, California, 15 February.
+New Year's Day 1946 found Prevail on the Huangpu River at Shanghai, China, where she remained until returning to San Pedro, California, 15 February.

 Transferred to the San Diego Group of the Pacific Reserve Fleet on 9 April, Prevail decommissioned 31 May 1946.